 In short, we’re looking for authenticity.
 Not a markup version of our real lives.
 In a lot of stock photos, this is all you get.
 A doped-up you.

-Besides that, the diverse framing of some catalogs felt stretched as if the United Colours of Benetton had a drink too much.
+Besides that, the diverse framing of some catalogs felt stretched as if the United Colors of Benetton had a drink too much.